 - Out of need.
-When you are travelling, working ( as an expat or otherwise) or interested in marrying someone, etc. you need to know atleast the basics of what is being spoken.
+When you are traveling, working ( as an expat or otherwise) or interested in marrying someone, etc. you need to know at least the basics of what is being spoken.

 How to Fight Xenophobia by Learning More Languages:

 I like languages.
 I love to hear people speak.
 Watching people interact and talking to complete strangers and finding all about them gives me joy but, I wasn’t always this way.
 It took me years of learning, watching and training myself to step out of my comfort zone.
 I wasn’t xenophobic as such but an introvert.

 Xenophobia, is just a fear of the unknown.
 As I was saying earlier, they are just ordinary introverts scared to step out of their comfort zones.
 The reason, they are scared is because they have never been taught to see beauty in nature.
 They never fully learnt to appreciate diversity or that it was okay to stand out.